-Fact tors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY ✓ Other (if selected, please describe below)
+Fact tors(s) Used by District to Identify Students in Poverty (Select all that apply) ✓ Free/Reduced meal application Community Eligibility Program (CEP) - Direct Certification ONLY Other (if selected, please describe below)

 Overarching Need as identified in As a school, we need to increase parent involvement.
 CNA Section 3.2 Root Cause # 1 Lack of family and community resources.
 Root Cause # 2 Lack of intentionally inviting parents to events that directly involve their students.
-Goal During the 2020-2021 school year, the participation rate in the Georgia Parent survey will increase from a raw number of 105 participants to 130 participants.
+Goal During the 2021-2022 school year, the participation rate in the Georgia Parent survey will increase from a raw number of 105 participants to 130 participants.

-Action Step Family STEM take home kits.
+Action Step Plan and implement Family Engagement Nights.
+Purchase resources to supplement these

+evenings with parents.
+Resources include, but are not limited to math manipulatives and

+books for students.

 Funding Sources Title I, Part A

-Title I, Part D

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

-N/A

 Systems Family and Community Engagement

-Method for Monitoring Meeting minutes and sign in sheets.
+Method for Monitoring Agenda, Meeting minutes and sign in sheets.

 Implementation and Effectiveness

-Position/Role Responsible Teachers, administrators, PTO
+Position/Role Responsible Teachers, Instructional coach, administrators, PTO

 Timeline for Implementation Quarterly